Natcha-jbr/Final-project_big-data/README.md

 - Strongest predictors: achievements, number of tags, metacritic score, language support, price.
 - Final model explains ~51% of variance (R² = 0.51).
 - All predictors are highly statistically significant (p < 0.001).

+Game success on Steam is driven more by quality indicators like Metacritic score, price and achievements, than by violence

+Player engagement is highest in games with more achievement rewarded to players, while user ratings are mainly influenced by price and language support.
+Critical acclaim (metacritic score) seems to be a high predictor for both models.

+Violence and genre variety have minimal impact, highlighting that perceived quality and inclusivity  matter the most.

 ## Visual Diagnostics
 #### Coefficient Path Plots: